 If after you purchase your hearing aids you find that they are not working for you, all states in the U.S. have some provisional return period, usually at least 30 days.
 The provider is required to inform you of return policies at the time of purchase.

 Phonak hearing aids are some of the best in the industry, and they are priced accordingly.
 They provide excellent sound quality and connectivity to all Bluetooth phones regardless of make and model.
 The accessory line up is also a great solution for anyone who struggles with background noise and finds that they need more than hearing aids alone.
-However, if you are cost-conscious, or want to purchase your hearing aids completely online, then I’d recommend checking out one of the options from Eargo.
+However, if you are cost-conscious, or want to purchase your hearing aids completely online, then I’d recommend checking out Eargo hearing aids or Lexie hearing aids.

 Out-of-warranty hearing aid repairs usually cost between $200-400 if the hearing aid needs to be sent back to the manufacturer.
 If it is a repair your hearing healthcare provider can change in the office it may cost less.

 The manufacturer’s warranty is at least one year but can be up to three years, and this can vary based on the provider.
 It’s also usually possible to purchase an extended warranty through Phonak, up to four years.